onox/orka/docs/windows-input/index.md

 ### Initialization

-To initialize AWT, create a contex using the function `Create_Context` in package `:::ada Orka.Contexts.AWT`.
+To initialize AWT, create a context using the function `Create_Context` in package `:::ada Orka.Contexts.AWT`.
 It will initialize AWT if needed.